bobheadxi/bobheadxi.github.io/content/_posts/2022-2-20-self-documenting-self-updating.md

 ## Wrapup

-The generator approach has helped us build a low-maintainence and reliable ecosystem around parts of our infrastructure.
+The generator approach has helped us build a low-maintenance and reliable ecosystem around parts of our infrastructure.
 Tailor-making such an ecosystem is a non-trivial investment at first, but as an organization grows and business needs become more specific, the investment pays off by making systems easy to learn, use, extend, and integrate.

 <br />